Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 - Over a decade later however these "precautions" were futile something far worse than the virus appeared began to unsurface.

+- The virus that had once spread across the globe left those that became unfertile and some diabled.
+A select group of people that contracted the virus had no synthoms carriers that had past virus to others.
+However eventualy the children of these carriers was born with a birth defect an aparent horn that grew from the backs of their head that grew into tails.
+Feared and ocsrtazied from society sent to stay on the moon which the virus came from to prevent futhur exposure

 - Some of those that contracted the virus begin to hallucinate they would see Strange beast despite the fact that animals have never existed on the plant.
 The hallucinations were assumed to be from the fevers.
 The children of the infected began to have hallucinations as well but unlike the their parents whose hallucinations went away when the illness resided the children's never went went away.

 - The beast could only be seen by cybervators who feared them and called them Cyber.Beast.
 Most humans however could not see them thinking that its was all in the heads of the children.
 They begin to stigmatize these kids calling them cybervators named after the virus their parents had.